EFF, DA React As Equality Court Finds Julius Malema Guilty of Hate Speech in 2022

 Read also

 He added that his supporters must not be scared to kill.
-Malema remarked that killing is part of a revolutionary act. in the same year, Afriforum took Malema to court for singing the Kill the Boer.
+Malema remarked that killing is part of a revolutionary act.
+In the same year, Afriforum took Malema to court for singing the Kill the Boer.
 He said in court that he was not afraid of killing, as killing is part of the revolutionary.

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!

-SAHRC demanded EFF apologize
+SAHRC demands that the EFF apologize

-The SAHRC received a slew of complaints from the public after Malema's speech, and wrote to the party, instructing him to apologise and retract the statements.
+The SAHRC received a slew of complaints from the public after Malema's speech and wrote to the party, instructing him to apologise and retract the statements.
 The EFF slammed the SAHRC.
 The party accused the SAHRC of incorrectly labelling what it considered political commentary in its metaphorical, literary, and historical sense.

 Julius Malema was ordered to pay costs after the Equality Court found him guilty